Everything You Need to Know About Web Design

-Regardless if a purchase will be made through your site, Google plays a constant factor in the success of your business.
+Regardless if a purchase will be made through your site, Google’s search engine rankings play a constant factor in the success of your business.
 Therefore, your website becomes a hub for all your company’s information and offerings.

 Usually the types of websites we see fall under one of these three categories:

 Totally New- This is either a new business or a business who hasn’t seen the value in a website… until now.
 It can seem overwhelming at first- how many pages do we need?
 What do we say on the site?
 Who will maintain once it’s finished?
-We work from the ground, up- editing content and nailing down the appropriate voice, designing to fit a brand’s image, and launching a tool that will transform a business.
+We work from the ground, up- editing content and nailing down the appropriate voice, designing to fit a brand’s image, choosing a content management system, and launching a tool that will transform a business.

 Fixing the Broken- These are some of the toughest websites to tackle.
 A site exists… technically.
 However, for one reason or another, this website was neglected, built poorly, or is utterly unmanageable.
 In this fixer-upper era, it’s tempting to want to “bandage” the site.
 However, just like you wouldn’t want to put the time and effort into renovating a house on a faulty foundation, renovating a website with a defective framework is a recipe for disappointment and disaster.
 We will audit your site and figure out the appropriate course of action needed.